fatemanagori/ALGORITHMS/README.md

 **CREDIT**

-Special Thanks to **Prof Henry Chang** for providing guidence throughout this project
+Special Thanks to **Prof Henry Chang** for providing guidence throughout this project.